Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 This is an example of deploying Mesos/Marathon/Zookeeper using attributes vs. using appliances.
 You will:
 * Download the Mesos, Marathon, and Zookeeper repositories.
-(We'll throw in the updates for free.)
+(We'll throw in the CentOS updates for free.)
 * Define attributes (key/value pairs) to segment roles within the Mesos cluster.
 * Configure extend-base.xml to deploy a Mesos, Zookeeper, and Marathon master using the attributes.
 * Configure extend-base.xml to deploy Mesos slaves.

 This document was initially started from a user question on the Stacki User list.
 There are number of ways to flay the cluster beast.
 A pallet is one of them.
-A pallet is good if you know you're going to be deploying the same configuration to multiple clusters that may not have connectivity to your initial frontend.
+A pallet is good if you know you're going to be deploying the same application and configuration to multiple clusters that may not have connectivity to your initial frontend.
 It comes packaged as an ISO so it's easier to pass around to data centers rather than rsync files.
-Pallets, however, take longer to develop and require knowledge of Makefiles and other such stuff.
+Pallets, however, take longer to develop and require knowledge of Makefiles and other such shtuff.
 Not everyone has that experience so the method I'll explain here is pretty accessible to everyone.

 Generally, with a first time install, I don't want to do a pallet because I don't know the full configuration tweaking I will have to do in order to get what I want.
 So I'm going to do configuration and installation at it's most basic level using an extend-base.xml in the site-profiles directory.
-Well sort of basic, I'm actually going to cheat a little because I'm going to pull the Mesosphere, Zookeeper, and Marathon RPMs down as a pallet.
+Well sort of basic, I'm actually going to cheat a little because I'm going to pull the Mesosphere, Zookeeper, and Marathon RPMs down as pallets.
 You'll see what I mean in a minute.This sort of configuration and testing is really the first step in creating a pallet.
 Once you have a configuration you're pretty sure abstracts to various usage models, creating a pallet is a good thing to do.
 This configuration only takes into account the backend.
 If there are set-up steps required on the frontend, you'll have to do that by hand.
 A pallet would take care of both server (i.e. frontend and backend set-up).

-I'm doing this on VirtualBox, a stacki-1.0 frontend and 5 backend nodes.
+I'm doing this on VirtualBox with a stacki-1.0 frontend and 5 backend nodes.

+##### Get full CentOS and updates

-I actually replace my "os" pallet with the full CentOS DVD1 and DVD2 and then I mirror the updates.
-So that, you'll be happier.
-I know I'll be happier so do it for me.
+I replace my "os" pallet with the full CentOS DVD1 and DVD2 and then I mirror the updates.
+Do that, you'll be happier.
+I know I'll be happier, so if you don't do it for you, do it for me.

-% Download the CentOS DVD1 and DVD1 (I don't have to do that for you do I?)
+% Download the CentOS DVD1 and DVD1 (I don't have to actually show you how to do that do I?)
+(Put them in /export.
+It's probably the largest partition.
+If you chose "Automatic" for partitioning, it is the larges partition.)

 % Add/enable them and disable "os" pallet
 ```